 And, in the interest of full disclosure, even though I’m 55, and have eaten well around the world, the excitement of sitting down to an extraordinary meal with someone dearly loved, quite gussied up, pales not.
 Extraordinary could have been a piece of pizza in Manhattan, I could have been wearing my best jeans.
 As it turned out, this time was fancy.

 One more note on the clothing.
 We could escalate a notch, if needed.
-I’d wear my hair up with more volume, maybe trade shoes for these Caovillas, and hmm, finally collect my random small diamond and semi-precious bits to reuse what I don’t wear to create a pair of extravagant dangles, as Duchesse always suggests.
+I’d wear my hair up with more volume, maybe trade shoes for these Caovillas, and hmm, finally collect my random small diamond and semi-precious bits to reuse what I don’t wear to create a pair of extravagant dangles.
 Something to look forward to, next year.

 By the way, today is Visible Monday.
 In reaction to the invisibility of women over 50, in popular media, Patti at Not Dead Yet has a project.
 Please take a look.
 Even if you’re under 50, worth a cheer.